techidaily/site-ios-unlock/source/_posts/unlocking-apple-iphone-8-plus-passcode-without-a-computer-by-drfone-ios.md

 ![create new contact](https://images.wondershare.com/drfone/article/2022/11/how-to-unlock-iphone-passcode-without-computer-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fm0XhU5H8R4?si=cFPk6XK3X3CQSI7Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - Click the "Select/Pick Photo" button to choose a photograph from your library.
 When the library opens, you can see the collections.
 Do not click anywhere.
 Wait for a couple of moments, and afterward, tap on the Home button.
 You will then access the Home screen.
 That's **how to unlock disabled iPhones without computer.**

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/May-pLCUkEA?si=PGlcFZAlsp3S3beI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Tips: Easy App to Unlock Your Apple iPhone 8 Plus